vndly/android-utils/README.md

 A collection of utility classes for Android.

 ## Installation
-Add the following dependency to your root `build.gradle`:
+Add the following code to your root `build.gradle`:

 ```groovy
 allprojects